java/devjava-content/app/pages/learn/01_tutorial/01_your-first-java-app/02_building-with-intellij-idea.md

 In our test class, we can select **Run All Tests** (**⌃⇧R** on macOS or **Ctrl+Shift+F10** on Windows/Linux).
 While it’s nice to see our tests pass, we also want to make sure that they fail when something is wrong.
 Make some changes to your code that will make your tests fail, and run them again to see them fail.
 Revert those changes to see them pass again.

-We can view the code and tests side by side.
-To do so, click on the tab with the test file, and select **Move and Split right**.
-This can be especially helpful if you're doing [test-driven development (TDD)](https://martinfowler.com/bliki/TestDrivenDevelopment.html).

 ## Debugging
 We might want to see how our code runs, either to help us understand how it works and/or when we need to fix a bug.
 We can run our code through the [debugger](https://www.jetbrains.com/help/idea/debugging-code.html) to see the state of our variables at different times, and the call stack - or the order in which methods are called when the program executes.
 To do so, we must first add a [breakpoint](https://www.jetbrains.com/help/idea/using-breakpoints.html) to the code.